deathworlders/online/content/books/deathworlders/chapter-03-eventful-month.md

 "Does this station have an observation deck?"

-"It does, councillor, though Councillor Vedregnenug asked me to invite you to his biodeck when you wake up."*
+"It does, councillor, though Councillor Vedregnenug asked me to invite you to his biodeck when you wake up."

-"The biodeck?"
+"Biodeck?"
 Kirk repeated, having not heard of such a thing before.

 "It's part of his personal suite.
 He said the elevator could take you there, and there will be fresh *Cqcq* leaves and mature *Zrrks."*

 She sounded quite envious of that last point, and Kirk knew why.
 A truly venerable *zrrk* that had had plenty of time to partially rot down and liquefy was a rare delicacy, this far from the Domain's homeworlds.